Xenia Schwaller

 Xenia Schwaller KSAY-nyuh (born 16 September 2002) is a Swiss curler from Zurich.
 She currently skips her own team out of the Grasshopper Club Zurich.
-In 2024, she skipped her team to victory at the 2024 World Junior Curling Championships, going undefeated at the event.
+As skip, Schwaller notably won her first world women's title at the 2026 World Women's Curling Championship.
+In 2024, she also skipped her team to victory at the 2024 World Junior Curling Championships, going undefeated at the event.

 Career

 Schwaller first represented Switzerland on the international stage at the 2019 European Youth Olympic Winter Festival as third for Jan Iseli.
 At the festival, the Swiss team with second Maximilian Winz and lead Malin Da Ros posted an undefeated 6–0 record to qualify for the playoffs.
 They defeated Hungary in the semifinal before losing to Great Britain in the final, settling for silver.
 The next season, the same team returned to represent Switzerland as the host team at the 2020 Winter Youth Olympics in Champéry.
 Drawing on their past experience, the squad again went undefeated in the round robin to reach the knockout round.
 However, in the quarterfinals, they gave up a steal of two in the eighth end to lose to Russia 7–5, eliminating them in sixth place.
 Schwaller later competed with Hungary's Lőrinc Tatár in the mixed doubles portion of the event, however, the pair were eliminated after losing their opening game.

 For the 2021–22 season, Schwaller joined the Grasshopper Club Zurich junior team as their new skip.
 In September 2021, she led her team of Malin Da Ros, Marion Wüest, Selina Gafner and Sarah Müller to victory at the Swiss junior trials, qualifying the team for the 2022 World Junior Curling Championships in Jönköping, Sweden.
 Before Worlds, the team won the Swiss junior championship, securing their spot as the Swiss national team for the 2023 world championship the following season.
 They also finished third at the 2022 Swiss Women's Curling Championship.
 At World Juniors, the team had mixed results.
 Sitting 3–4 with two games left, they stole in an extra end to defeat Japan's Sae Yamamoto and then beat Latvia's Evelīna Barone in their final round robin game.
 This left the team tied for fourth in the standings with Sweden and Latvia.
 As all the teams held 1–1 head-to-head records against each other, draw to the button was used to decide the final qualifier.
 Sweden advanced to the playoffs with a 40.56 draw while Switzerland finished fifth with a total of 47.42.
 Malin Da Ros stepped back from competitive curling following the season and Sarah Müller aged out of juniors.
 They were replaced by Fabienne Rieder and Selina Rychiger respectively.